 Recently, more and more women are choosing revealing clothes such as short shorts, short skirts or bikinis.
 Despite this, the change can only been seen in more liberal areas of Colombo.
 This has not trickled across to the more conservative rural areas.

 I remember my body being freely examined by the eyes of others.
 Relatives, like eagles, are constantly on the lookout for a minor slip or a mistaken tear.
 Our bodies are constantly cross examined and compared to prescribed standards of respectability.

 Anjali Walisinghe is Sri Lankan but has lived in Australia all her life.
 For her, body shaming at school and looks from her aunties distorted her understanding of healthy desire.
 The restrictions placed on bodies perpetuate an unhealthy level of repression.

 The examination of women’s bodies can be seen on the street.
 Though this is not applicable to all parts of the country, women’s bodies are constantly stared at and commented upon.
-In public spaces, female bodies are objectified because people assume that our bodies are suddenly public property.
+In public spaces, women’s bodies are objectified because people assume that our bodies are suddenly public property.

 The absence of women’s sexuality started in the absence of a sex education class in school.
 I recall in a class about reproduction in biology, our teachers talked about reproduction and removed the humanity and intimacy from sex.
 I also remember a text book of “General Information” in Year 7.

 Our teachers cherry picked various components from this but never picked out the chapter on sex.
 During my O Level year, a parent read the book and discovered the chapter on sex.
 The media portrayed our school as salacious for their indecent exposure.
 As a response to this scandal, they removed the book from our syllabus.